Heichal HaTorah: Curriculum

 Heichal HaTorah students embark on a two-fold course of study familiar to them from their time in day school.
 On the one hand, there is a regimen of Judaic studies, with particular emphasis being placed on the Hebrew Bible and Talmud.
 The latter's importance can be seen from Heichal's encouragement of their students to complete the study of the scheduled masekhet (tractate) over the summer recess, with a subsequent siyum (lit. 'completion') celebration being held for them after the start of the fall semester, during Sukkot.
 In addition to the above, the school offers a full academic studies program (including some STEM subjects) such as biology, mathematics, English, history, business and finance.

 Programs

 Athletic

 Heichal HaTorah sponsors its own varsity and junior varsity (JV) basketball and softball teams known as the Heichal Hornets.
 In 2018, the Heichal Hornets won the NCYI JV Basketball League championship.
 On May 23, 2022, Heichal JV athlete Sachi Zauderer shot a game-winning 3-pointer in the championships, making it to ESPN's SportCenter Top 10.

-Sinai Schools

-Heichal HaTorah is one of a number of schools in North Jersey and New York City where Sinai Schools operates.
-Sinai runs independent programs for its special needs students, who attend school at various locations in Bergen and Essex counties in New Jersey, and in Queens and the Bronx in New York.
-Sinai students are given specialized and personalized education, including art, music, speech, and occupational therapies.
-Housed in various other educational facilities, the Sinai students are able to interact with the host school's own students at lunch, recess and at some after school programs, as well as for the bus rides to and from school.